WATCH: Keeping up with Mets GM Brodie Van Wagenen

 by: N/A — SNY: Metsblog 1m

-Brodie Van Wagenen talks about his first year as GM, and the advice he got from Omar Minaya, on Keeping Up With Brodie, presented by Verizon.
+Brodie Van Wagenen talks about the adjustments the Mets have made since the All-Star break, on Keeping Up With Brodie, presented by Verizon.

 Tweets